Research Unit Sustainability and Climate Policy

 During the last years, the Research Unit Sustainability and Climate Policy has done a lot of research on questions of phosphorus and scarcity of natural resources, as well as on land-use and climate change - from a transdisciplinary point of view.
 See, among other papers, Economic Instruments for P, N, Climate, Biodiv.

 The Research Unit Sustainability and Climate Policy has done a lot of research on the normative grounds of sustainability - respectively on the theoretical basis of both ethics and law.
 The most informative is the big German volume "Theorie der Nachhaltigkeit", but there is also a number of English papers.
 See, among other papers, here.

 When does the order of our living together deserve that we call it ‘just’?
-Do ‘right’ norms/goals/evaluations exist?
-Or are they (and hence justice) merely a subjective matter of taste; a social construction; a cultural-relative given; an unjustified metaphysical-religious assertion; or a metaphor for the maximisation of individual utility?
+Is it at all possible to speak of ‘right’ norms/ goals/ evaluations?
+Or are they (and hence justice) merely a subjective matter of taste; a social construction; a cultural-relative given; an unjustified metaphysical-religious assertion; or a metaphor for maximizing individual utility?
 And what constitutes just balances between competing interests?
 Finally, which changes are required from our grown understanding of liberty to conform to sustainability?
 These and similar fundamental questions constitute an essential kernel of moral philosophy and legal theory.